spamegg1/spamegg1.github.io/gsoc-2025/README.md

 |phase 2              |   | 🡦 | 🡣 | 🡦 | 🡣 | 🡦 | 🡣 |  |
 |result               |  1|  2|  3|  4|  5|  6|  7|  8|

+For example, in phase 1, the intervals are `1, 2, 1, 4` and `1, 2, 1, 8`.
+The end point of the first, 4, gets added to the mid point of the second, 2, for total 6.

 The numbers of additions in phases follow the pattern <k-x>2^1 - 1, 2^2 - 1, \ldots</k-x>.

 The GPU program looks similar, with the logic slightly adjusted: